Pre-Surgical Bariatric Psychological Evaluation

 Bariatric surgery is a life-changing procedure that offers a powerful tool for achieving significant weight loss, but its success depends on more than just physical changes—it also hinges on your psychological readiness and emotional well-being.
 That’s why surgeons and most insurance companies require a pre-surgical psychological evaluation as a standard part of the process.
 This evaluation isn’t about determining whether you “qualify” emotionally, but rather about ensuring your safety and long-term success by identifying any potential barriers, risk factors, or areas where additional support may be helpful.
 It also helps confirm that you’re fully informed and emotionally prepared for the profound lifestyle changes that follow surgery.
 Ultimately, the goal is to set you up for the best possible outcome, both physically and mentally, on your weight-loss journey.

-My fee is $200 per session (for initial clinical interview) plus a $50 letter fee.
+My fee is $250 (for clinical interview and brief feedback session) plus a $50 letter/report fee.

 What can I expect during a pre-surgical bariatric evaluation?